 3. Cash out right away with the Coupons.com app.

-Coupons.com isn’t just for printing coupons anymore (but you still can if you want to).
+Coupons.com isn’t just for printing coupons anymore (but you can still do that if you want to).
 Instead, link your loyalty card or take a picture of your receipt to get cash back on a qualified purchase.
-Within 48 hours, you’ll get your rebate.
+Typically, within a week, you’ll get your rebate.

 After shopping, tap “Redeem” to submit your receipt and get cash back sent automatically to your PayPal account.
 If you have a store card linked before you shop, you can skip submitting your receipts.